Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What is the 10-year property price prediction for Pattaya as of 2026?

-As of early 2026, cumulative property price growth in Pattaya over the next 10 years is projected to reach approximately 45% to 70%, with houses and villas likely to outpace condos significantly over this longer horizon.
+As of early 2026, the base-case estimate for cumulative residential property price growth in Pattaya over the next 10 years (2026 to 2036) is approximately 45% to 70% in nominal baht terms.

 What long-term economic factors will shape property prices in Pattaya?